Vision and Mission Statement

 - Employment (2017, 2021)

 - Since 2020, in addition to these four topics, ICT (Information and Communication Technologies) is covered every year.

 Team and Organization

-Further, we have developed close relationships with many partner organizations, including U.N. agencies, international membership organizations, international funding agencies, academic institutions, foundations, NGOs, DPOs, professionals, activists, and others who share the common interest in identifying and scaling-up innovations that support the implementation of the UN CRPD.
+Further, the Zero Project has developed close relationships with many partner organizations, including U.N. agencies, international membership organizations, international funding agencies, academic institutions, foundations, NGOs, DPOs, professionals, activists, and others who share the common interest in identifying and scaling-up innovations that support the implementation of the CRPD.

 The annual Zero Project Conference is the most visible actitivity of the Zero Project, hosted annually by the United Nations Organization of Vienna in their premises.
 In 2020, 800 participants from more than 80 countries joined #ZeroCon20.
 An inspiring event, focusing on the presentation of the Innovative Practices and Policies and the unique opportunity to connect with them as well as with so many leading representatives of the worldwide disability community.